mleonhard/restbackup-python/README.md

 Restbackup-tar is a command-line tool for performing incremental encrypted backups to RestBackup(tm) and restoring from any point in time.
 Encryption is performed by the Chlorocrypt library.
+For unix and Mac only.

     Usage: restbackup-tar [OPTIONS] COMMAND [args]